Prairie Chapel Ranch: Activities

 A prized souvenir from the ranch is a gray Under Armour athletic shirt emblazoned with a Texas star encircled by the words The President's 100-Degree Club.
 In order to qualify a visitor must run 3 mi, or bike for 10, when the thermometer hits triple digits.

 When he was president, Bush used the ranch for vacations, meetings, and entertaining foreign dignitaries.
 In the less formal setting, dress code for meetings called for an open collar and no tie.
-Guests were typically treated to meals of Southwestern cuisine.
 When not holding meetings or briefings, Bush spent his time mountain biking, jogging, fishing, bird hunting, and clearing brush.

 In 2001–2002, Bush held meetings with Russian President Vladimir Putin, British Prime Minister Tony Blair, and Saudi Arabian Crown Prince Abudallah in his 2001 Ford F-250 pickup truck at the ranch.
 The meetings were covered by the media as "pickup diplomacy" as part as a personal approach to foreign policy.
 For security concerns, Presidents cannot drive on public roads, but Bush could drive himself, dignitaries, legislators, press and others around the ranch in his truck.
 In 2013, President Bush donated his personal 2013 Ford F-150 King Ranch edition to be auctioned for charity.

 Bush made clear his preference for spending some time away from his official residence at the White House in Washington, DC.
 In 2001, he said, "I think it is so important for a president to spend some time away from Washington, in the heartland of America."